emptymalei/awesome-research/README.md

 As for LaTeX, [latexdiff](http://www.ctan.org/tex-archive/support/latexdiff/) is the suitable tool for checking the diff.

-**Some softwares allows you to keep the markdown notes on a server.**
+**Some programs allows you to keep the markdown notes on a server.**

 * [Raneto](http://raneto.com/): Raneto is an open source Knowledgebase platform that uses static Markdown files to power your Knowledgebase.
 This one has a nice looking.
 * [Realms](http://realms.io/): Git based wiki written in Python Inspired by Gollum, Ghost, and Dillinger.
 Basic authentication and registration included.